 A human skull, set in a divot midst the stones.
-Brown, crusty.
-A fresh wreath of floral daisy pixies, their heads torn off, crowned its sun-dried pate.
-A lump of clay carved with runes was tied in its gaping jaw.
+Brown and crusted.
+A fresh wreath of dried daisy pixies, their heads torn off, crowned it.
+A lump of clay was tied in its gaping jaw, traced with runes.

+They waited.
 A mock orange pixie, sweetly white and tittering, gently assaulted the man's earlobe.
-He brushed it away.
-In the distance, a crow creaked thrice.
+He swatted it away.
+In the distance, a raven croaked.

 "Come on.
-Is she there?" mused the woman.
+Is she there or not?" mused the woman.
 She knocked again, scratched her insect-bitten neck.
 "Bollocks.
 There's no end of flies."

 "Maybe she's hard of hearing," chewed the man.

-She grumped, raised a fist to knock again.
+She harrumphed, raised a fist to knock again.